redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 Step 1: Prepare the infrastructure
 ----------------------------------

-Before we install the infrastructure for our overcloud we need
+Before we introspect our infrastructure (in the next step) we need to create the extra virtual machines that will be part of it and also prepare the operating system images that will used by all infrastructure machines during the introspection process, as well as different images that will be used to install the OpenStack services on them (in step 3).

     openstack/infrastructure/prepare

 What this script does:

-* Creates operating system images that TripleO will use to introspect and provision the infrastructure nodes using PXE,
+* Creates operating system images that TripleO will use to introspect and provision the infrastructure nodes using PXE
-* Creates a virtual machine named `overcloud-controller` configured by `configuration/libvirt/domains/overcloud-controller/virt-install.ini`
+* Creates a virtual machine named `openstack-controller` configured by `configuration/libvirt/domains/openstack-controller/virt-install.ini`

 The bulk of the work in this step will be handled by `openstack overcloud image build`, which can take a while to complete, ~ 5 minutes.

-After it's done we will find several new files in the `tripleo` virtual machine at the `stack` user's home directory such as:
+After it's done we will find some more files under our `workspace/` directory:

-* `/home/stack/images/` will have the base image for our overcloud images
+* `workspace/keys/stack@openstack-controller` and `workspace/keys/stack@openstack-controller.pub`
+  are they keypair for the virtual machine
-* `/home/stack/overcloud-full.qcow2` and `/home/stack/overcloud-full.initrd` are the overcloud
+* `workspace/passwords/stack@openstack-controller` is the password
-  images
-* `/home/stack/overcloud-full.log` is the log for building the above
+* `workspace/ssh.config` is updated for `tripleo-stack`

+In the Hypervisor's `stack` user's home directory:

+* `/home/stack/keys/stack@openstack-controller` and `/home/stack/stack@openstack-controller.pub`
+* `/home/stack/libvirt/images/openstack-controller.qcow2` is our virtual machine drive image
 * `/home/stack/ironic-python-agent.kernel` and `/home/stack/ironic-python-agent.initramfs` are
-  smaller images used by TripleO's Ironic for introspection (a.k.a. the bare metal images);
+  small images used by TripleO's Ironic for introspection
-  see the next step
 * `/home/stack/ironic-python-agent.log` is the log for building the above

-On the Hypervisor, at the `stack` user's home directory, you will find:

-* `/home/stack/libvirt/images/overcloud-controller.qcow2` is our virtual machine drive image
+* `/home/stack/overcloud-full.qcow2` and `/home/stack/overcloud-full.initrd` are the OpenStack
+  installation images
+* `/home/stack/overcloud-full.log` is the log for building the above

+Also useful on the Hypervisor:

+* `/var/log/libvirt/qemu/openstack-controller.log`
+* `/var/log/virtualbmc/virtualbmc.log`

-Note that when creating the `overcloud-controller` virtual machine we also enable [VirtualBMC](https://docs.openstack.org/virtualbmc/latest/) to access it.
+Note that when creating the `openstack-controller` virtual machine we also enable [VirtualBMC](https://docs.openstack.org/virtualbmc/latest/) to access it.
 This is necessary because TripleO, our OpenStack infrastructure manager, does not inherently support virtual machines as part of the infrastructure due to its reliance on Ironic.
 VirtualBMC will thus provide an